needle-tools/needle-engine-support/documentation/embedding.md

 5. That's it!
 The scene should now be displayed on your website.

-## Embedding a production build as iframe
+## Embedding a Needle project as iframe

 When you have limited access to a website, for example when you're using a CMS like WordPress, you can use an iframe to embed a Needle Engine scene into your website.
 You may know this workflow from embedding YouTube videos or Sketchfab models.